Is Pieces of Her based on a book? | Radio Times

 Is Pieces of Her based on a book?

-The Netflix thriller arrived today – but how can you buy the original book?
+The Netflix thriller has landed – but how can you buy the original book?

 By entering your details, you are agreeing to our terms and conditions and privacy policy.
 You can unsubscribe at any time.